ScorpionFiko/UTOR-MOD06-CHAL01-City-Weather-Dashboard/README.md

 ### jQuery:

 The entire web site is using jQuery to build the page.
-The most notable locations are the city list modal box that show the list of up to five cities with same names and the weather cards; these are all built dynamically after the information has been retrieved from the weather API.
+The most notable locations are the city list modal box that show the list of up to five cities with same names, the placeholder weather cards, and the weather cards; these are all built dynamically after the information has been retrieved from the weather API.

 ### OpenWeather: